ninchat/offhand/protocol.md

 multiple times to the channel.
 This is possible also when channel id size is zero.

-The theoretical maximum number of multicast targets is 2^32-1, but implementations may impose a stricter limit.
+The theoretical maximum number of multicast targets is 2<sup>32</sup>-1, but implementations MAY impose a stricter limit.

-#### 2.3.1.
+#### 3.3.1.
 Channel operation and acknowledgement packet format

 One of the following packet types is stored in the packet format-specific data in the common packet header: